carolynvs/cfp/cfp/2019-kubecon-us-cnab-use-cases.md

 What are Cloud Native Application Bundles and when would you use them?

 ## Description (900)
-Cloud Native Application Bundles (CNAB) is a specification designed to help solve some sticky problems that we all have been quietly solving in the cloud native sphere, mostly with hope and bash.
-Before jumping into learning and using CNAB, we need to think about what those problems are, admit how we are dealing with them today (or aren't!), and get a feel for how bundles could solve them in better ways.
+Cloud Native Application Bundles (CNAB) is designed to solve some sticky problems that we all have been quietly solving in the cloud native sphere, mostly with hope and bash.

+Before we jump into learning CNAB, we should understand what those problems are, how we are dealing with them today, and how bundles can solve them in better
+ways:

+* Install the tools to manage your app: helm, aws/azure/gcloud, python, terraform, etc
+* Deploy an application along with its infrastructure: cloud storage, dns entry, load balancer, ssl certificate, etc
+* Get software and its dependencies into airgapped networks or offline
+* Manage disparate operational tech, such as Chef, Terraform, CloudFormations, etc, across teams and departments without forcing standardizing

-Lets learn when bundles make sense, when they don't, and what your day could look like if you were using them.
+Let's learn when bundles make sense, when they don't, and what your day could look like if you were using them.

 ## Notes (1500)